FabioChiodini/ProjectSpawnSwarm/README.md

 - Enable billing for your account

-Then you need to perform these configurations
+Then you need to perform these configurations in the /home/ec2-user/Cloud1 file:

-- Populate the configuration file /home/ec2-user/Cloud1 with your account details
+- Populate the configuration file with your account details
 - Enable the flag to provision to GCE
 - Indicate a number of VMs to provision to GCE